 If so, you’re not the only one who does.
-Because, the truth is, they are fairly common as a lot of people deal with things like headaches or sinus problems on a regular basis.
+The truth is, they are fairly common and a lot of people deal with things like headaches or sinus problems on a regular basis.
 When the weather changes, some people can expect to feel stuffy or congested.
 When allergy season ramps up, some of these symptoms might appear.
-Then, there are stress headaches.
+Then, there are stress headaches that come to annoy those who are feeling a bit of emotional pressure.
 There are simple explanations or all of these symptoms, right?
 Well, yes and no.

 The Effects of Mold Exposure